KDE/totalreqall/README.md

 - Listen to items using text-to-speech.
  > This will only work on systems with text-to-speech available.
 See [the Qt docs](https://doc.qt.io/qt-5/qtspeech-index.html) for more details.

+## How it works
+When you select something to memorize, TotalReqall will present you with a screen with a text edit box.
+This box will contain the content (albeit grayed-out).
+Type the first letter of each word.
+When you're done, click "Continue".
+The text box will now contain every other word grayed-out.
+Again, type the first letter of each word and click "Continue".
+Now the text box will be empty.
+This means that you will have to type the first letter of each word from memory.

+If you have enabled content splitting, this process will be repeated for each chunk.
+Then TotalReqall will run this process on the whole thing.

+Once you've memorized something, TotalReqall will not give you any hints the next time you select it.
+> Note that this currently resets every time TotalReqall is restarted.

 ## Installing
 You will need to install the Sword library.
 Also, make sure that you have at least one Sword module installed (failure to provide a module may cause bad behavior).